akashagrahari/akashagrahari.github.io/_posts/2019-12-01-New-Music-November-2019.md

 ---
 layout: post
 title: New Music Discovery - November, 2019
-sub-title: Probably Monthly Music Discovery Blog
+sub-title: Music Discovery Blog 1
-permalink: new-music-nov-2019
+permalink: new-music-1
 ---

 This blog has been in a rut really.
 Nothing happening here.
 But I want to get in the habit of writing more.
 Have been slowly guiding myself into better habits - exercise, wake up early, being more productive.
 And now I should, and I need to write more often.
 So this is going to be a part of that endeavour.

 Also, I have been really struggling to find new music that I really like.
 Spotify isnt helping.
 Last.fm is dead pretty much.
 I will have to take it on myself and go out there to find new music.

-So this monthly (hopefully) blog is gonna list around 3-5 (maybe more, maybe less) songs or artists that I discover each month.
+So this blog (series?) is hopefully gonna list around 3-5 (maybe more, maybe less) songs or artists that I discover.
 Hopefully that would keep me pumped up.
 I wont follow a particular system or order.
 And no rankings please.
 Not that I am against it, but I am not particularly fond of them either.

 <!--break-->